-For manufacturers, Microsoft Dynamics 365 ends the divide between siloed enterprise systems, offering an array of rich capabilities across analytics, embedded intelligence, and automation along with the convenience users expect from modern technology.
-It connects every aspect of the manufacturing supply chain with a unified, end-to-end system that helps in efficient management of the business and at a pace and scale that’s right for that organization.
+For manufacturers, Microsoft Dynamics 365 FO ends the divide between siloed enterprise systems, offering an array of rich capabilities across analytics, embedded intelligence, and automation along with the convenience users expect from modern technology.
+It connects every aspect of the manufacturing supply chain with a unified, end-to-end system that helps facilitate efficient management of the business at a pace and scale that’s right for that organization.

 With Dynamics 365, manufacturers can optimize processes across the supply chain while laying the foundation for connecting advanced technology in the future.
-Here’s how Dynamics 365 has transformed manufacturing processes:
+Here’s how Dynamics 365 FO works to solve your top manufacturing challenges and transformed the overall processes:

-Dynamics 365 integrates the sales and purchasing processes with logistics, production, and warehouse management to provide visibility and management throughout the supply chain.
+Dynamics 365 FO integrates the sales and purchasing processes with logistics, production, and warehouse management to provide visibility and management throughout the supply chain.
 The inter-company and multi-site capabilities help drive streamlined vendor collaboration and manage distributed organizations with ease.
-Using Dynamics 365, manufacturers can:
+Using Dynamics 365 FO, manufacturers can:

 In the manufacturing landscape, empowering employees is important for improving production efficiency.
-Dynamics 365, with its intelligent machine learning, collaboration, and analytics capabilities, offers employees all they need to do their tasks quickly and efficiently.
-It is only when employees are empowered, can they deliver personalized service and recommendations to customers, and turn relationships into revenue.
-With Dynamics 365, manufacturers can:
+Dynamics 365 FO, with its intelligent machine learning, collaboration, and analytics capabilities, offers employees all they need to do their tasks quickly and efficiently.
+It is only when employees are empowered can they deliver personalized service and recommendations to customers, and turn relationships into revenue.
+With Dynamics 365 FO, it’s possible to can:

 Not too long ago, optimizing manufacturing productivity and increasing customer satisfaction were viewed as two separate endeavors.
 However today, with digitization eliminating the boundaries of space and time, organizations are looking to engage with the always-connected customer through innovative means including social networks.
-Using Dynamics 365, manufacturers can:
+Using Dynamics 365 FO, manufacturers can:

-With visibility into business operations becoming the single most important element for improved decision-making, Dynamics 365, through its built-in analytics, offers real-time information on almost any device, at any time.
+With visibility into business operations becoming the single most important element for improved decision-making, Dynamics 365 offers real-time information on almost any device, at any time through its built-in analytics.
 The unmatched, rapid and scalable deployment options offer the best of both worlds (cloud and on-premises) to meet global business requirements of today and have the flexibility and ease to change as business needs evolve over time.
-Using Dynamics 365, manufacturers can:
+Using Dynamics 365 FO, manufacturers can: